 Fund Management > Refund Collateral > Chose Bank > Put the amount (Check Max Refund Allowed) as shown in the image below.

 NOTE – Do not forget to contact your broker after the refund.
 Sometimes you may not get a refund if you do not let them know.
-Note: Refund amount requested should be less than or equals to Max Withdrawal Allowed.
+Note: Refund amount requested should be less than or equal to Max Withdrawal Allowed.

 Information regarding collateral deposited, utilized and collateral available is displayed at the top.
 Select the account for which the broker has to credit.
 Enter the amount and click on submit.